Your fertility plan should be too.

 No, this is a fertility myth.
-Rather than a specific position, the frequency of intercourse is what can influence chances of becoming pregnant.
-Additionally, the only way to determine the sex of a child is by using in vitro fertilization (IVF) with preimplantation genetic testing to select an embryo of a certain sex for implantation.
+Rather than a specific position, the frequency of intercourse is what can influence the chances of becoming pregnant.
+Additionally, the only way to determine the sex of a child is by using in vitro fertilization (IVF) with preimplantation genetic testing to select an embryo of certain sex for implantation.

 Does a woman have to orgasm in order to become pregnant?